lktslionel/proposals/ups.spec.md

 │   ├── CHANGELOG.md                  #   - Release notes for the project
 │   ├── GUIDELINES.md                 #   - Project guidelines inforamtion
 │   └── CONTRIBUTE.md                 #   - Information about how to contribute
+│   └── MOTIVATION.md                 # Describe the purpose behind building that project
+│   └── FAQ.md                        # Frequently Ask Questions about the project/product
 ├── ci/                               # Contains config file specific to your CI tool.
 Eg: jenkins ├── src/                              # For your source files ├── README.md                         # Main documentation (How-tos)